About Wickes Forensic Accounting & Consulting

 We feel that our clients deserve to be treated as we would want to be treated; that their matters receive timely attention and the quality of work must be great.
-We always start each project making sure our clients’ teams are on the same page as us.
+We always start each project making sure we are on the same page as our clients (and their attorneys or other representatives) in regards to the scope of work and use of our work product.

-This includes whether or not our services will be of a consulting nature or if a matter is instead intended to be litigated, which may require our retention as expert witnesses.
+This includes whether or not our services will be of a consulting nature or if a matter is, instead, intended to be litigated, which may require our retention as expert witnesses.
 Since each matter is unique, our approach and plan for completing the engagement is tailored accordingly.
 Particularly in fraud and other forensic accounting investigations, we always recommend taking bite size chomps at the apple.
-This allows us to regroup at appropriate points in the process to reassess what we now know to determine how and if we should proceed.
+This allows us to regroup at appropriate points in the engagement to reassess what we now know as a result of our analysis to determine how and if we should proceed.
+The cost / benefit discussions we have with clients set us apart from others in the industry.

-Our experts are members of various professional organizations, which help us stay apprised of legal and technical topics of interest in our practice.
+Our experts are members of various professional organizations and bar associations, which help us stay apprised of legal and technical topics relevant in our practice.

 Pamela D. Wickes, CPA, CFE, CFF, ABV

-Pam has nearly 20 years of diversified experience in the areas of private and public accounting, various fraud and forensic accounting investigations, internal control consulting, asset tracing, economic damages, family law related services, business valuations, and other litigation support services.
-She provides consulting and expert witness services, including testimony, to assist attorneys. family professionals, financial professionals, and clients prior to and throughout lawsuits, as well as during settlement negotiations.
+Pam has over 20 years of diversified experience in the areas of private and public accounting, various fraud and forensic accounting investigations, internal control consulting, asset tracing, economic damages, family law related services, business valuations, and other litigation support services.
+She provides consulting and expert witness services, including testimony, to assist attorneys and clients prior to and throughout lawsuits, as well as during settlement negotiations.
+Pam has testified as an expert in New York State Supreme Courts and Albany County Family Court.

-Pam is a Certified Public Accountant (CPA) and a Certified Fraud Examiner (CFE), who is also Certified in Financial Forensics (CFF) and Accredited in Business Valuation (ABV).
+Pam is a Certified Public Accountant (CPA), a Certified Fraud Examiner (CFE), Certified in Financial Forensics (CFF), and Accredited in Business Valuation (ABV).
 Pam has completed the training and is qualified to be retained as the Financial Professional on collaborative divorce teams.
-Pam holds a Bachelor of Science Degree in Accounting from the State State University of NY at Oswego and is a graduate of FBI Albany Division, Citizens Academy.
+Pam holds a Bachelor of Science Degree in Accounting from the State University of NY at Oswego and is a graduate of FBI Albany Division, Citizens Academy.

 Marina V. Migliore, CPA, CFE, CFF

 Marina V. Migliore is an experienced Certified Public Accountant (CPA) that provides objective analysis on a wide variety of forensic accounting and consulting services.
 Marina is also a Certified Fraud Examiner (CFE) and is Certified in Financial Forensics (CFF).
-She compiles and analyzes facts to formulate, substantiate, and/or critique various financial matters, identifies relevant documents in connection with litigation or business disputes, and assists with the preparation of expert reports.
+She compiles and analyzes facts to formulate, substantiate, and/or critique various financial matters, identifies relevant documents in connection with litigation or business disputes, and prepares reports.
 Marina is avid about supporting local non-profit organizations and is a member of several professional and business associations.

 Marina has held positions in the accounting profession since 2003.
 She has diversified experience in the areas of private and public accounting, having provided services to companies operating in a number of different industries.
 With a background in audit, tax, operational analysis, and budgeting, she draws upon her previous experiences to interpret and evaluate information from different perspectives.
 This allows Marina to identify relevant information to assist clients with overall case strategy and/or to simply grasp information from different viewpoints.